Wadian802/wadian802.github.io/docs/Block-Diagram.md

 Block Diagram
 ---

-This is the block diagram for the motor and PIC chip
+The motor and motor driver block diagram to give a general representaiotn of how the microcontroller will work with the driver, be programed from a Snap programmer and connect to other systems.
 ![Block-Diagram](./BlockDiagramWade2.0.png)